axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="getTags"></a> getTags()

 ### Description
-From the `url` loads series for the `metric` and the `entity`, which last data point has been added after the `minInsertDate` and before the `maxInsertDate`.
+Loads a series for the `metric` and the `entity` from a defined `url`, whose last data point has been added after the `minInsertDate` and before the `maxInsertDate`.
 Additional `queryParameters` can be specified.
-Then unique values of the tag with name `tagName` are retrieved from the tags of the loaded series and sorted.
+Unique values of the tag defined by `tagName` are retrieved from tags of the loaded series and sorted.
-The returned array includes the `list.escape()` function, which escapes any commas in each element.
+The returned array includes the `list.escape()` function, which escapes any commas present in each element.

 ### Syntax
 ```